How to Dance Through Life

 And so, dancing through life asks for the same focused attention.
 Whatever season in which we find ourselves, we're to fully be there, not regretting the past or worrying about the future.
 We're to be open and fully present for every moment in our lives.

 The second step to dancing through life is to take risks.
 We're not designed to get complacent and stay in the same place for our entire lives.
 Each of us is designed to grow and evolve into the best possible version of ourselves.

 Taking risks means being courageous enough to step outside our comfort zones into unchartered territories.
 It means facing uncertainty to do something we may have never done before.
 It means following our hearts even when those closest to us don't understand.

 When we take risks, we're betting in favor of the person we were created to be.
 Even if we fall short a time or two, stepping out on faith to take risks gets us closer to our destiny than we think.

 Which brings me to our third step.
-When we do fail, and please know that all of us will face setbacks in our lives, but when we do fail, it is extremely important to get back up again and keep going.
+Please know that each of us will face setbacks in our lives, and when we do, it is extremely important to get back up again and keep going.

 Failing doesn't matter.
 It's what we do after the failure that matters.

-This principle is one of my key values in my teaching philosophy.
-In every movement class I teach, from day one I stress the importance of learning to recover quickly and well.
+This principle is one of the key values in my teaching philosophy.
+In every movement class I teach, from day one, I stress the importance of learning to recover quickly and seemlessly.
 One of my famous call and response mantra's sounds like this:

 - Me: "What do you do if you mess up?